 Back in 2013, I stumbled upon this blog post by Brendan Forster which fundamentally changed my career trajectory.
 Knowing that there was a human I could turn to ask questions related to open-source made all the difference.
 Ever since then I've been setting aside time for coffee catchups with anyone

-In what seems like a long time ago, in part because it is, I learned the catastrophic capabilities of this command the hard way and I'm sure folks my vintage have similar stories as it's essentially a right of passage in the sysadmin world.
-Back in 1996, I was 14
+🔎I authored this blog post whilst I was an employee of Gitpod for Gitpod.
+I no longer work at Gitpod.
+In what seems like a long time ago, in part because it is, I learned the catastrophic capabilities of this command the hard way, and I'm sure folks my vintage

 The Macbook Pro M1 is the software development laptop of choice yet I love my iPad considerably more.
 I'm all in with my thin client for hipsters.
 Here’s what I’ve learned over the months and how my baremetal homelab in the sky is setup.